The MindRight Pro Program Is The Next Level In Player Development

 Head Coach Fran Dunphy, said in a testimonial, “The players Jake worked with achieved improved performance and leadership.
 For example, he prepared our point guard to improve his on-court leadership.
 Another player Jake worked with significantly improved his three-point percentage.”

-The foundations of the program are rooted in my own experience overcoming health challenges as kid, and combines holistic and traditional approaches to remove mental barriers for a player.
+The foundations of the program are rooted in my own experience overcoming health challenges as kid.
+He has combined holistic and traditional approaches to remove mental barriers for a player.
 Acupuncture and Chinese medicine based methods, along with skill-development based techniques are used to access and delete negative muscle memory from the unconscious is what makes the big changes.

 MindRight Pro has been applied extensively at the college level, but I see the greatest value add for NBA teams with players that have specific performance issues, younger players with room for improvement, and players overcoming injury.
 Guys who are stuck and can’t improve areas of their game, young guys who have large room for improvement, or guys getting back from injury have been shown to really benefit from the work.